Laboratory 2: Timed Game (Simon)

 RGB Additive Color Combinations

 Wiring of all the external components should be consistent with the wiring required for Laboratory 1.
+Do not wire directly on the RSLK, please use a separate breadboard.

 Delays

 The timer usage as presented in Activities 7 and 8 show how to measure time but do not show how to produce delays.
 Delays in code may be done through while loops, waiting for the delay condition to be met.
-For the case of timers, the code can be configured to wait for a specific number of timer resets/interrupts to occur.
+For the case of timers, the code can be configured to wait for a specific number of timer resets to occur.
 Code may be added within the delay while loop if additional functionality is required, otherwise the loop can be empty, {}, or terminated with a semicolon, ;.

 timer_resets = 0; // assuming this variable is incremented in timer ISR